tonywzhang/Study-Guide-Notes/javascript.md

 console.log(objAttachedToProt.text)   // prototype property changed
 ```

+#### Classical Inheritance vs. Prototypal Inheritance

+In classical inheritance, objects inherit from classes — like a blueprint or a description of the object to be created — and create sub-class relationships.
+These objects are created via constructor functions using the new keyword.

+The downside of classical inheritance is that it causes:
+inflexible hierarchy
+tight coupling problems
+fragile base class problems
+duplication problems
+And the so famous gorilla/banana problem — “What you wanted was a banana, what you got was a gorilla holding the banana, and the entire jungle.”

+In prototypal inheritance, objects inherit directly from other objects.
+Objects are typically created via Object.create(), object literals or factory functions.

 ### Event Loop Lecture Notes

 JavaScript is a single threaded programming language.
 It can only run one thing at a time.